Australian Securities Exchange: Overview

 Products and services available for trading on ASX include shares, futures, exchange traded options, warrants, contracts for difference, exchange-traded funds, real estate investment trusts, listed investment companies and interest rate securities.

 The biggest stocks traded on the ASX, in terms of market capitalisation, include BHP, Commonwealth Bank, Westpac, Telstra, Rio Tinto, National Australia Bank and Australia & New Zealand Banking Group.

-The major market index is the S&P/ASX 200, an index made up of the top 200 shares in the ASX.
+The major market index is the S&P/ASX 200, an index made up of the top 200 shares traded on the ASX.
 This supplanted the previously significant All Ordinaries index, which still runs parallel to the S&P ASX 200.
-Both are commonly quoted together.
+Both are commonly quoted together, however the S&P ASX 200 is far more commonly used for investment purposes.
 Other indices for the bigger stocks are the S&P/ASX 100 and S&P/ASX 50.